 Some seeds might sink to the bottom right off the bat.
 Some won’t.
 The reason I soak the seeds prior to placing them in the paper towels is it will activate the germination process.
 There are many ways to germinate your seeds including dropping them right into your soil.
 However I found great success with this method and haven’t found a reason to replace it with another.
 After the seeds are put into their jars they’re off to a warm dark area to so for 18 hours.

 After 18 hours the jars are removed from the tent.
-I empty the excess water leaving only a small portion of the seeds float in.
+I empty the excess water leaving only a small portion for the seeds float in.
 You’ll notice that most if not all the seeds should sink to the bottom.
 If they don’t then don’t stress that they can still sprout regardless.
-Next I dumped the water seeds and all honest and paper towels.
+Next, I dumped the water seeds and all onto the paper towels.
 Once that’s done I space the seeds out evenly over the paper towels and then cover them up with another.
 After that I lightly soak them.
-You’re looking for the paper towels to be moist, however don’t drown them in a puddle of water.
+You’re looking for the paper towels to be moist, however, don’t drown them in a puddle of water.
 I’ll check these seeds every three to four hours and reapply water as needed.
-You want the tap roots to grow at least three quarters of an inch long before planting them into their media.
+You want the tap roots to grow at least three-quarters of an inch long before planting them into their media.

 It’s now the end of week one and our plants are happy thriving and growing strong.
 Each of our twelve seedlings successfully sprouted.
 Because I only have eight plants being grown in this tent, I’ll be sending the other sprouts to a new home where they can grow and thrive.

-Unfortunately with how I want to train this season I won’t be able to fit another four pots into the 10.
+Unfortunately with how I want to train this season I won’t be able to fit another four pots into the tent.

 You can tell when it’s time to water when the top part of the soil begins to dry out.
 Soilless mediums require constant watering is every day, where traditional soil grows can’t be watered every two to three days.
 Depending on the plant’s maturity and size.
 It may require you to feed multiple times a day.